hira777/integrate-prettier-with-eslint/README.md

 npm install
 ```

-## Run ESLint
+## Usage

+### ESLint(with Prettier)

-You can format, lint and auto fix your code using Prettier and ESLint if you run command below.
+You can format, lint, auto-fix your code using Prettier and ESLint when you run command below.

 ```
 npm run lint
 ```

+### Pre-commit Hook

+You can use ESLint(with Prettier) with a pre-commit tool.
+This can run "npm run lint" to your files that are marked as "staged" via `git add` before you commit.